Scientific contributions

 For over 50 years, Manitoba Blue Cross has been the primary contributor of funding and administrative support for the Manitoba Medical Service Foundation (MMSF).
 The MMSF was established in 1971 with a vision to serve Manitobans through health education and research.
 Its mission is to promote and fund scientific and educational research to improve the health and well-being of Manitobans.

-Since inception, the MMSF has awarded $23.5 million to cutting-edge, Manitoba-based research and education, ranging from medical and scientific studies to the work of allied health professionals such as social workers and nurses.
+Since inception, the MMSF has awarded over $25 million to cutting-edge, Manitoba-based research and education, ranging from medical and scientific studies to the work of allied health professionals such as social workers and nurses.

 By providing local researchers with much-needed funding, the MMSF is a strong ally in our commitment to improve the health and well-being of Manitobans.